mrvillafria/Stock-Analysis/README.md

 The original script went through the following steps:
 1. Format the output sheet on All Stocks Analysis worksheet
 2. Initialize array of all tickers
+3.
-3. a.
+a.
 Initialize variables for starting price and ending price
-3. b.
+b.
 Activate data worksheet
-3. c.
+c.
 Get the number of rows to loop over
 4. Loop through tickers
 5. loop through rows in the data
-5. a.
+a.
 Get total volume for current ticker
-5. b. get starting price for current ticker
+b.
+Get starting price for current ticker
-5. c. get ending price for current ticker
+c.
+Get ending price for current ticker
 6. Output data for current ticker